FudanDISC/ReForm-Eval/README.md

 <span style="font-size:larger;">**Existing LVLMs Evaluation:**</span>

 - **No Quantification**: The capabilities of existing LVLMs are mainly demonstrated only by qualitative examples.
-- **Task-Oriented**: Most existing multi-modal benchmarks can not be directly utilized to evaluate LVLMs since they are designed for specific tasks and rely on structured input-output formats for evaluation, even need to be fine-tuned or learn task-specific parameters.
+- **Task-Oriented**: Most existing multi-modal benchmarks cannot be directly utilized to evaluate LVLMs since they are designed for specific tasks and rely on structured input-output formats for evaluation, even need to be fine-tuned or learn task-specific parameters.
 - **Limited Samples**: Limited manual annotation such as around 100 samples per dimension in **MME** and **MMBench** could potentially introduce evaluation bias into the results.

 <span style="font-size:larger;">**Based on the re-formulation framework, we present our unified multi-modal benchmark, ReForm-Eval:**</span>